douglasgreen/outlines/society/philosophy/philosophers/modern-philosophers.en.md

 Some of Searle's most notable contributions include:

 -   Speech act theory: Building on the work of J.L.
-Austin, Searle developed a systematic theory of speech acts and how language relates to actions[3].
+Austin, Searle developed a systematic theory of speech acts and how language relates to actions.

 -   Chinese Room argument: A thought experiment arguing against the possibility of true artificial intelligence, challenging the idea that a computer running a program can have a "mind" or